mavlink/mavros/mavros/README.md

 colcon build

 # 7. Make sure that you use setup.bash or setup.zsh from workspace.
-#    Else rosrun can't find nodes from this workspace.
+#    Else ros2 run can't find nodes from this workspace.
 source install/setup.bash
 ```